chtoucas/Narvalo.NET/Issues.md

 - CC, review and understand all the NO_CCCHECK_SUPPRESSIONS Format.CurrentCulture.
 Narvalo.Int64Encoder.FromFlickrBase58String.
 - Remove the use of HasFlag
 - Check libraries with SecAnnotate (AllowPartiallyTrustedCallers).
   Do not run SecAnnotate on test libraries?
 See permcalc.
 - Reduce the number of #ifdef -> Should we always define CONTRACTS_FULL Output<T> and Maybe<T> remove DEBUG to ease refactoring?
 See Narvalo.Core.props.
 - Fix the ContractInvariantMethod warning with CA. See BenchmarkTimer.
 - Review the AggressiveInlining
-- Reduce the number of SuppressMesage.
-  Wrap all SuppressMessage that are not really justified either by a `!NO_GLOBAL_SUPPRESSIONS` or by a `!NO_HACK`.
-Tag with [GeneratedCode] those related to generated code...
-  We use [module: SuppressMessage(...)] to suppress some CA or SA warnings but this does not work as expected when used in an assembly info file: it suppresses the warning for the whole assembly.
-We should further review all cases where we do such a thing (T4 files).
 - Create custom FxCop rules:
   * private readonly static must start with s_
   * private const must be uppercase
   * private fields must start with underscore